api2cart/javascript-sdk/docs/AttributeApi.md

   'attributeSetId': "4", // String | Attribute set id
   'storeId': "1", // String | Store Id
   'langId': "3", // String | Language id
-  'params': "force_all", // String | Set this parameter in order to choose which entity fields you want to retrieve 'exclude': "name", // String | Set this parameter in order to choose which entity fields you want to ignore.
+  'responseFields': "{result}", // String | Set this parameter in order to choose which entity fields you want to retrieve 'params': "force_all", // String | Set this parameter in order to choose which entity fields you want to retrieve 'exclude': "name" // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  'responseFields': "{result}" // String | Set this parameter in order to choose which entity fields you want to retrieve };
+};
 apiInstance.attributeInfo(id, opts, (error, data, response) => {
   if (error) {